BoidCMS/boidcms.github.io/themes/noir.md

 - Pagination support
 - Customization options to make the theme your own
 - Supports every BoidCMS theme event and filter
-- Works with any version of BoidCMS
+- Compatible with all versions of BoidCMS

 ## Download